Enter your email address to request the brochure. We’ll email it to you within 24 hours — usually much sooner.

 What is the typical lead time from confirmed PO to shipment?

-Standard automatic pallet changers — covering common machine envelopes — ship 4–6 weeks after PO confirmation.
+Standard automatic pallet changers — covering common machine envelopes — ship in roughly 15–25 days after PO confirmation.
 Custom pallet sizes, non-standard machine interfaces, or matched APC sets across cells add 1–2 weeks.
 Committed lead time is confirmed in writing once the machine model, pallet size, and pallet count are locked.

 What inspection and quality documentation ships with each automatic pallet changer?